woocommerce/woocommerce/readme.txt

 * Fix - Ensure value is not null in variations to support empty show_option_none setting.
 * Fix - get_the_title does not need escape in grouped template file.
 * Fix - Ensure WC_ROUNDING_PRECISION is defined and use it as a low precision boundary in wc_get_rounding_precision().
+* Fix - Response body should be a string in webhook class.
+* Fix - Use h2 instead of h3 headings in profile screen.
+* Dev - API - Allow Allow meta_key/value filters for products.
+* Dev - CLI - Explode tags and category IDs to allow multiple comma separated values.
 * Dev - add $order arg to woocommerce_admin_order_item_class and woocommerce_admin_html_order_item_class filters.

 = 2.6.3 - 19/07/16 =